 -18s and -26s (E.U citizens and residents) free

 No entry fee on the first Sunday of each month from 1.11 to 3.31 inclusive.

 Please note : For security reasons reservations must be made for groups, fax 01 53 40 60 96, and there is a limit of 30 passes per group.

 Warning!
-The Conciergerie will be closed from august 26th til october 8th for the installation of the exhibition Saint-Louis.
+The Conciergerie will be closed from 12 till 31 january 2015 for the dismantling of the exhibition Saint-Louis.